“Financial Abundance” Section Overview

 My philosophy is different, as it is based upon providing a valuable service to a group of people who then continue to purchase products and services from you.
 Many Internet marketers just want to shove their latest product down your throat, collect your money, and move on to the next victim.

 An example may be seen in this metaphor I have created for you.
 For many Internet marketers, Internet business is like planting tomatoes in a garden.
-You plant and water them, get some tomatoes, and shortly after, they die.
+You plant and water them, get some tomatoes, and a while later, they die.

 I believe in planting an apple orchard.
 It takes time to plant, water, fertilize and spray the trees while they grow, but after a bit, you have a steady crop that you can harvest for years and years.